Fatal shooting at Azerbaijan Embassy in Iran raises tensions

 “Turkey, which has been subjected to similar attacks in the past, deeply shares the pain of the Azerbaijani people,” a Turkish Foreign Ministry statement said.
 “Brotherly Azerbaijan is not alone.
 Our support to Azerbaijan will continue without interruption, as it always has.”

+U.S. State Department spokesperson Ned Price said the U.S. condemns the attack.
+“We echo President Aliyev’s call for a prompt investigation into this unacceptable violence,” he said.
+“We offer our deepest condolences to the families and loved ones of those who were killed and injured today.
+Any attack against diplomats or diplomatic facilities anywhere is unacceptable.”

-Associated Press writers Vladimir Isachenkov in Moscow, Nasser Karimi in Tehran, Iran, and Suzan Fraser in Ankara, Turkey, contributed to this report.
+Associated Press writers Vladimir Isachenkov in Moscow, Nasser Karimi in Tehran, Iran; Suzan Fraser in Ankara, Turkey, and Matthew Lee in Washington contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.